Toguro85/Todo-app/README.md

 # Todo-app
-Making a simple todo app using nodejs
+Making a simple todo app using nodejs and java script